 I'm a teacher of Vinyasa Flow, Budokon Yoga®, and bodyART™ , currently based in northern Germany.
 In addition, I'm a Thai-Yoga-Massage therapist and travel enthusiast.
 As a graduate from the T.Colin Campell Center of Nutrition and eCornell, I'm also passionate about sharing the multiple benefits of a whole food, plant based nutrition in terms of optimal health, wellbeing, and athletic performance.
-Currently I'm about to finish my training as Plant Based Chef and Nutritionist (Plant Based Institute/Berlin).
+Recently I successfully completed my training as a Plant Based Chef and Nutritionist (Plant Based Institute/Berlin).

 Exercise has always been a part of my life.
 From childhood on I was involved in sports and dancing.
 At university, I discovered the benefits of yoga for the first time when attending an Ashtanga class.
 However, it took me a while before I considered becoming a yoga teacher myself.
 I started as a group fitness instructor, teaching different kinds of fitness formats, such as step aerobics, FLEXI Sports, and functional fitness classes like bodyART™ .